gogpu/naga/README.md

 ## 🤝 Contributing

 We welcome contributions!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 Especially help with:
-- WGSL parser implementation
+- IR implementation
-- SPIR-V spec expertise
+- SPIR-V backend
 - Test cases from real shaders

 ## 📄 License